gilzow/ezsql/readme.txt

 * First version uploaded to WordPress.

 == Upgrade Notice ==

+= 1.3.03.24 =
+Fixed the Backup process to capture VIEW definitions properly.

 = 1.3.03.02 =
 Added database backup feature and fixed Report name issue when using apostrophes.